 SPIN was made possible with the support of a Darebin Arts Speakeasy YOUR PLATFORM grant, an Auslan Services grant and Pozible supporters.

 SPIN is inspired by my experiences in the US, Mexico, Cuba and Berlin in 2017 when I was doing a dance residency in New York and then in Berlin.
 In between, I performed at the International Deaf Dance Festival in San Francisco, attended Burning Man, and went travelling in Mexico and Cuba.
 An experience that had a huge impact on me was the closing party of the Deaf Dance Festival.
 The DJ was Deaf.
 The dance floor was packed full of Deaf people.
 I will never forget the exhilaration of dancing in a group that was held and led by Deaf people.
 That particular experience inspired me to re-create an experience for audiences in Melbourne and Australia.
 I observed social dancing in clubs and public spaces in Mexico, Cuba and Berlin.

-My recent experiences changed my perspectives of dance clubs, dance parties, and it got me thinking about social anxiety.
-How people connect in clubs and what we seek when we go out to dance clubs and parties.
+These experiences changed my perspectives of dance clubs, dance parties, and it got me thinking about social anxiety.
+How people seek escape and connection with others or ourselves in dance clubs and parties.